Test Metrics And Measurement in Software Testing

 Metrics are usually of the following three types:

-• Product-related metrics: These metrics relate to the quality of software products; identifying them and taking corrective actions helps improve the quality of the product.
+- Product related metrics: These metrics relate to the quality of software products and identifying them and taking corrective actions helps improve the quality of the product.

-• Process-related metrics: If identified and analyzed properly, these metrics help improve the efficiency of a process, such as SDLC.
+- Process related metrics: These metrics, if identified and analyzed properly, help improve the efficiency of a process, for example, SDLC.

-• Project-related metrics: These metrics measure the efficiency with which a project is being run and the tools being used in it.
+- Project related metrics: These metrics are used to measure the efficiency with which a project is being run, and the tools being used in the project.

 The Testing Metrics Life cycle usually consists of 4 phases: Analysis, Communication, Evaluation, and Report generation.
 Following are the brief details of the specific activities that need to be performed in each phase:

-• Remember the identified metric as the base, and clearly define the metrics as required.
+- Keeping in mind the identified metric as the base, define clearly the metrics as required.
 For example, the number of test scripts to be executed per day.

-• Explain the need for metrics to stakeholders and the testing team: This will help the teams understand the importance of collecting details for the specific metric.
+- Explain the need for metric to stakeholder and testing team: This will help the teams understand the importance of collecting details for the specific metric.

-• Educate the testing team about the data points that need to be captured for processing the metric: Identify and explain the specific details that need to be tracked, determine the tracking frequency, and allocate the responsible resource.
-For example, at the end of each working day, the Manager of the Testing Team will generate a collated report of the 200 test scripts executed daily.
+- Educate the testing team about the data points need to be captured for processing the metric: Identify and explain to the team the specific details that need to be tracked, determine the tracking frequency, and allocate the responsible resource.
+For example, at the end of each working day, the Manager of the Testing Team will generate a collated report of the 200 test scripts that are executed daily.

-• Develop the report with an effective conclusion: Identify the improvement areas based on the interpretation and analysis of the defined metrics.
-For example, if the number of test cases executed is less than the goal of 200, you need to conduct a proper investigation to understand the causes and then take corrective actions—whether to reduce the number of tests to be executed or rectify what caused the fall in numbers.
+- Develop the report with effective conclusion: Identify the improvement areas based on the interpretation and analyses of the defined metrics.
+For example, if the number of test cases executed are less than the goal of 200, you need to conduct a proper investigation to understand the causes, and then take the corrective actions – whether to reduce the number of tests to be executed, or rectify what was causing the fall in numbers.

-• Distribute reports to the stakeholders and take feedback.
+- Distribute report to the stakeholder and take feedback.

-At Cigniti, we cover all the bases and ensure that correct test data management metrics are collected to execute the proper test set.
-We provide the best quality for your product to make your customers happy.
-Our tool-agnostic test automation frameworks ensure accelerated testing, giving you higher productivity and a desirable time to market.
+At Cigniti, we cover all the bases and ensure that correct metrics are collected for executing the right set of tests.
+We ensure the best quality for your product and that your customers are happy.
+Our tool agnostic test automation frameworks ensure accelerated testing so that you get higher productivity and an enviable time to market.

 Leave a Reply